-WILMAPCO, in partnership with DelDOT, New Castle County, DE State Parks, and local government will coordinate to update and implement the New Castle County Greenway Plan for pedestrian and bicycle pathways throughout New Castle County.
-This plan complements the DelDOT Bicycle Plan, which addresses on road connections, and the DelDOT Pedestrian Plan, which is in development.
-The Plan identified existing and potential multi-use connections, emphasizing a network of side paths and greenways with proposed actions and policies to promote their implementation.
+WILMAPCO, in partnership with DelDOT, New Castle County, DE State Parks, and local governments coordinated to identify existing and potential multi-use connections, emphasizing a network of side paths and greenways with proposed actions and policies to promote their implementation.
+Information will be reviewed and updated as projects are implemented and new projects are identified.